koordinator-sh/koordinator/docs/proposals/scheduling/20251125-inference-orchestratation-enhancement.md

 ##### FR2: Startup Ordering

-**MUST**: Support explicit startup ordering within PodCliqueScalingGroups.
+**MUST**: Support explicit startup ordering within PodCliqueScalingGroups using Grove's `startsAfter` field.
 Dependent pods must not start until prerequisite pods reach Ready state.
+This is enforced by Grove operator through init containers, not by the scheduler.

 ##### FR3: Topology-Aware Placement for Grove Workloads